esa/pagmo2/doc/sphinx/install.rst

 .. code-block:: bash

-   conda install pygmo
+   conda config --add channels conda-forge conda install pygmo

 Building the module
 ^^^^^^^^^^^^^^^^^^^

-To build the module you need to have the Boost Python libraries installed and to activate the BUILD_PYGMO option from within ``cmake``.
+To build the module you need to have the Boost Python libraries installed and to activate the ``BUILD_PYGMO`` option from within ``cmake``.

 Check carefully what Python version is detected and what libraries are linked to.
 In particular select the correct boost_python according to the Python version (2 or 3) you want to compile the module for.

-The CMAKE_INSTALL_PREFIX will be used to construct the final location of headers and Python module after install.
+The ``CMAKE_INSTALL_PREFIX`` will be used to construct the final location of headers and Python module after install.

 When done, type (in your build directory):